FINNGEN/autoreporting/README.md

 pval | lead variant p-value | `5.01e-7`
-start | locus start position in basepairs | `1` for a group with positions [1,2,3,4,5] end | locus end position in basepairs | `5` for a group with positions [1,2,3,4,5] lead_enrichment | How much the lead variant is enriched in Finnish population compared to other Europe (data from Gnomad) | `4.35` lead_$COLUMN_NAME | other columns that are grabbed for the lead variant, such as allele frequencies, effect size, variant RSIDs | - most_severe_gene | most severe gene of the lead variant | `APOE` most_severe_consequence | most severe consequence of lead variant | `missense_variant`
+start | locus start position in basepairs | `1` for a group with positions [1,2,3,4,5] end | locus end position in basepairs | `5` for a group with positions [1,2,3,4,5] lead_enrichment | How much the lead variant is enriched in Finnish population compared to Europe | `4.35` lead_$COLUMN_NAME | other columns that are grabbed for the lead variant, such as allele frequencies, effect size, variant RSIDs | - most_severe_gene | most severe gene of the lead variant | `APOE` most_severe_consequence | most severe consequence of lead variant | `missense_variant`